Another Word For Engaged In Work

 The idea of "being engaged in work" is more important now than ever because of several current trends.
 One major trend is the growing importance of the gig economy, where more people are working as freelancers or on short-term contracts.
 In this type of work, it's really important for people to be self-motivated and engaged to be successful.

-However, there are also challenges.
+On the flip side, there are also challenges.
+Still, factors such as long hours, heavy workloads, and lack of work-life balance can negatively impact engagement.
 Many employees report feeling overwhelmed, stressed, and disconnected from their work.
-Factors such as long hours, heavy workloads, and lack of work-life balance can negatively impact engagement.
 It's important for organizations to address these issues and create a supportive environment where employees can thrive.

 Tips and Expert Advice